apreus/paris-project-exhibition/_paris-project-exhibition/pci_24.md

 ---
 pid: pci_24
-label: Photo of the Grande Galerie at the Louvre during the war in May 1918
+label: Grand Gallery at the Louvre in May 1918
 object_type: contextual-images
 note: 116-21
 word_tag: Louvre